MarcoCollesei/RentinBo/README.md

   - Reporting the exact location of a room would have been inefficient without a precise system of coordinates and a metric, hence I opted for dividing the city according to the zones defined below (see references for the list).

   ![Zone di Bologna](https://github.com/MarcoCollesei/RentinBo/blob/master/Mixed/Mappa_zone.png)

+- Bathroom/kitchen/living room/terrace
+  - The number of spaces in the house influences the rent prices too.

+Whit these considerations I have created the dataset and started working on it.

 ## 2. Structure

+The project is subdivided in 3 main scripts edited in Jupyter Notebook.

+## 1_Data_preparation

 ## 3. References